osapon/halcyon/README.md

 - No tracking, No ads.
 - Supports multiple languages.
 - Privacy-friendly video embeds.
+- Full support for Mastodon polls.

 ## Install
 [![Install Halcyon with YunoHost](https://install-app.yunohost.org/install-with-yunohost.png)](https://install-app.yunohost.org/?app=halcyon)
 or read our new documentation pages to install it manually: https://www.halcyon.social/documentation.php?page=install

 ## Blog
+- Release of Version 2.3.0 - Blog article will be published soon
 - Release of Version 2.2.5 - Add French translation,improve German translation,add support for video captions,add support for video thumbnails
 - Release of Version 2.2.4 - Easily switch between pictures in overlay,show pictures in full height in timeline,duplicated threads removed,many smaller bugfixes
 - Release of Version 2.2.3 - Fixed login with Pleroma,fixed compatibility with Pawoo (older Mastodon),added support for prefers-color-scheme,some more fixes